calebmer/node_modules/packages/babel-plugin-transform-jsx/README.md

 ## Differences with [`babel-plugin-transform-react-jsx`][btrj] and [`babel-plugin-transform-react-inline-elements`][brie]

-- No pragma or file import required.
-No longer is a `createElement` or similar function needed.
+- No more `createElement` or other pragma or file import required (but is supported).
 - No `$$typeof` or other extraneous JSX object information.
 - No `props`, `key`, `ref`, or other specific React lingo.
 - Does not support component element names.
 See more information below.